KernelGamut32/cloud-accelerator-program-aws-public/week03/labs/lab05/README.md

 * Updated approach does not require creation of an S3 bucket
 * Create a GitLab project to house a new SAM application
     * Create a new project in GitLab (I used public) but **do not initialize with a README**
+    * Use link in GitLab for info on running `ssh-keygen` to generate new SSH key
-* Integrate the project with GitLab
+* Integrate the project with GitLab (can be run in Cloud9 in AWS sandbox)
     * Execute the following: `sam init -r python3.8 -n <repository name> --app-template "hello-world"`
     * You do not need to enable XRay and you do not want to enable app insights (if you're running in an ACG sandbox)
     * Navigate to the newly-created folder in a terminal
+    * **NOTE: If running in Cloud9, you can use link in GitLab for info on running and storing a new SSH key using `ssh-keygen`; add the public key to GitLab**
     * Execute `git init --initial-branch=main`
     * Execute `git remote add origin <remote repository URL>`
     * Execute `git add .`